AMH, PCOS, and Infertility

 Why is an AMH Test Done?

 AMH tests are usually done during a comprehensive fertility workup.
 It's not necessarily something an OB-GYN orders immediately, but rather for those trying to conceive and running into difficulties.
-It can also be used to help evaluate the effect of fertility treatments like IVF (in vitro fertilization), as women with high AMH levels tend to respond better to treatments to maximize egg retrieval.
+It can also be used to help evaluate the effect of fertility treatments like IVF (in vitro fertilization), as women with high AMH levels9 tend to respond better to treatments to maximize egg retrieval.

 It can also be used to examine reasons for early menopause or as part of a workup for PCOS (although you'll learn below that it's not yet a test every physician uses for PCOS).